uberentwickelt/CS1411/Assignments/Assignment1/ReadMe.md

-Assignment 1
+# Assignment 1

-Script Language: Powershell

-VM: CS1411

-Assignment File: Assignments/Assignment1.ps1
+**Script Language:** PowerShell </br>
+**VM:** CS1411-WX</br>
+**Assignment File:** Assignments/Assignment1/Assignment1.ps1</br>

-Goal of assignment: In this assignment, you will become more familiar with Powershell in three key core concepts.
+**Goal of assignment:** In this assignment, you will will demonstrate some basic PowerShell knowledge

-1. Writing functions

-2. Passing arguments

-3. Returning Values
+1. Use of variables

+2. Use of arrays

+3. Use of CMDLETs

 Visit https://github.com/lhundt-ung/CS1411 to obtain directions on how to sync the base assignment file to your lab machine.

+**Important** Submit your completed assignment to D2L as assignment1-<username>.ps1.
+For example, assignment1-lhundt.ps1

-Submit the completed Assignment file in D2L.
-Please note, submissions will only be accepted through D2L.
+Points will be deducted for not submitting the assignment correctly.
+Submissions will only be accepted through D2L.

 Good Luck!